mjg123/mjg123.github.io/_posts/2017-11-07-Java-modules-and-jlink.md

 ![graph]({{ "assets/jlink_startup.png" | absolute_url }})

-If you're able to use Java modules, `jlink` is an easy way to improve the size and speed of your Java apps.
+If you're able to specify which Java modules you need, `jlink` is an easy way to improve the size and speed of your Java apps.
 I would expect AOT and AppCDS to make it even faster.
 If startup time is a critical factor in your application then it makes modules a very appealing feature of the JDK.

 The ever-excellent Trisha Gee has some advice about [migrating existing code into modules](https://www.infoq.com/articles/Java-Jigsaw-Migration-Guide).